hectorC/Android_spcmic_recorder/README.md

 - **Default location**: `/storage/emulated/0/Documents/spcmicRecorder/`
 - **Custom location**: Use the "Storage Location" button in the Record tab to select any directory via Storage Access Framework (SAF)

-The app supports both direct filesystem access and SAF for maximum flexibility.
+The app supports both direct filesystem access and SAF (external storage) for maximum flexibility.

 ### Geolocation & GPX Sidecar

 - Location capture is disabled by default.
-When enabled, the recorder requests a foreground single-shot fix from the Fused Location Provider when you stop recording or monitoring.
+When enabled, the recorder requests a foreground single-shot fix from the Fused Location Provider when you stop recording.
-- A status indicator on the timecode card reflects permission and fix state; a location icon appears when the take is tagged.
-- Per-take metadata (latitude/longitude, timestamp, accuracy, optional altitude, and provider string) is persisted in `spcmic_locations.gpx` alongside the recording folder.
-Storage Access Framework targets receive the same GPX file via `DocumentsContract` writes.
+- Per-take metadata (latitude/longitude, timestamp, accuracy, optional altitude, and provider string) is stored in `spcmic_locations.gpx` alongside the recording folder.
-- Deleting a take from the playback list removes any matching `<wpt>` entry (case-insensitive) and deletes the sidecar when it becomes empty.
+- Deleting a take from the playback list removes any matching `<wpt>` waypoint entry and deletes the gpx file when it becomes empty.

 ## Playback & Export Workflow

+Playback as binaural

 1. **Open a recording** – The playback screen lists top-level recordings only; exports are hidden to avoid duplication.
 2. **Adjust gain** – Drag the gain slider from 0 dB up to +48 dB for monitoring the binaural mix.
-Updates apply immediately through JNI to the native engine.
 3. **Toggle looping** – Use the loop button to restart playback at EOF.
 State persists across configuration changes and mirrors the native engine.
 4. **Watch the processing overlay** – Preprocessing or export operations surface progress in the shared overlay so you can track background work.
 5. **Export binaural audio** – Choose *Export* from the overflow menu to render a stereo mix while playback remains ready.
 Completed exports land in `/Documents/spcmicRecorder/Exports/`.
 6. **Delete recordings** – Use the overflow delete action to remove unwanted takes; confirmations prevent accidental loss.

-## File Layout

-- `app/src/main/java/com/spcmic/recorder/RecordFragment.kt` – Recording UI and controls.
-- `app/src/main/java/com/spcmic/recorder/playback/PlaybackFragment.kt` – Playback UI, gain slider, loop toggle, export menu, and delete dialog.
-- `app/src/main/java/com/spcmic/recorder/playback/PlaybackViewModel.kt` – LiveData state for playback, looping, gain, exports, and the processing overlay.
-- `app/src/main/java/com/spcmic/recorder/playback/NativePlaybackEngine.kt` – Kotlin interface to the native engine via JNI.
-- `app/src/main/java/com/spcmic/recorder/location/` – Opt-in geolocation toggle, preferences, single-shot capture manager, and GPX persistence utilities.
-- `app/src/main/cpp/multichannel_recorder.cpp` – USB capture threads, ring buffer coordination, and clip detection.
-- `app/src/main/cpp/wav_writer.cpp` – WAV/RF64 writer that back-fills headers for large files.
-- `app/src/main/cpp/playback/` – C++ audio engine handling caching, gain staging, looping, and export rendering.
-- `app/src/main/res/layout/` – Material Design 3 layouts for recording and playback surfaces.

 ## Architecture Notes